Scotland's Census 2022

 - order a paper questionnaire or a replacement code to complete online

-We will also offer support and help over the phone, through webchat and by email.
+We also offer support and help over the phone, through webchat and by email.

 If you cannot complete the census yourself